GoogleCloudPlatform/terraform-gcp-datadog-integration/README.md

 * `google_compute_router`: Used to serve as the control plane for network packets and to be attached to Cloud NAT.
 * `google_compute_router_nat`: Required for outbound connections to the internet for the Dataflow private IP's workers - <span style="color:red"> **IMPORTANT**</span>: Take into account that if you already have virtual machines (VMs) in the same subnet as the one that Cloud NAT will use, those VMs will have outbound connectivity too.

-**Note**: It's recommended to utilize a distinct project specifically for the deployment of all resources related this integration.
+**Note**: It's recommended to utilize a distinct project specifically for the deployment of all resources related to this integration.

 ## Prerequisites